10 reasons why your child should study in the UKby Judith Charlton

 - faith and spirituality support

-Our International office also runs activities to help your son or daughter make friends and settle in to life at a UK university.
+Our International office also runs activities to help your child make friends and settle in to life at a UK university.

 Want to know more?
-Explore the Newcastle University experience and discover what it will be like for your son or daughter to study with us.
+Explore the Newcastle University experience and discover what it will be like for your child to study with us.